mturk/cygwrun/README.md

 and it will try to translate all environment variables from posix to windows notation.

-Note that some environment variables are allways removed from the current environment variable list that is passed to child process, such as `OLDPWD` or `PS1`.

-The full list of variables that are allways removed is defined with `removeenv[]` array in [cygwrun.c](cygwrun.c) source file.

 For example, if environment variable contains valid posix path(s) it will be translated to windows path(s).